Leather: ecology and durability.

 In both cases, yes.
 On one hand, we turn a skin into a quality material, something that otherwise would be some waste to eliminate.
-As a useful data, we generate 7 million tons of skins per year worldwide from meat consumption.
 And on the other hand, and so for many years now, and thanks to technology, many materials and compounds have been made with leftover leather that has already been used, for example, to make belts or shoe soles.

 4- Is leather biodegradable?

 Yes, unlike synthetic plastics that are derived from petroleum, leather is an entirely natural material.
 Hence, genuine leather, due to the action of bacteria and fungi, decomposes much faster than artificially manufactured ones, which remain much longer.

 Endorsing all of the above, without a doubt.
 It is a natural, renewable, biodegradable material and, with the help of new technologies, respectful with the environment, minimizing the impact on the environment.

 6- Can materials such as vegan leather, eco-leather, imitation leather, etc. be considered genuine leather?

 Absolutely NOT.
 They are alternative materials with various compositions: polyurethane, plastic agglomerates, polyester, remains and traces of skin … Describing the products with their composition bearing “Synthetic Leather” is a contradiction in itself, and a mere advertising device.
 It can only be considered as genuine leather when 100% of its structure is entirely of animal origin, a statement supported by the product naming law of many countries.